The 10 Best Plantar Night Splints of 2026 (Stop Morning Heel Pain)

 The NEWGO Night Splint with Cooling Gel introduces a unique 2-in-1 approach to tackling heel pain.
 This is a dorsal-style splint, meaning its support structure rests on the top of your shin and foot, leaving your heel and arch completely open for breathability.
 Its standout feature is a removable gel pack that fits into a sleeve on the bottom.
 You can freeze this pack to apply soothing cold therapy directly to your heel and arch, helping to reduce the inflammation that causes so much pain.
 At the same time, the splint’s adjustable straps pull your foot into a state of dorsiflexion, providing the passive stretch your plantar fascia needs overnight.

 The brace itself is made from a soft, cushioned material and is designed to be lightweight, making it much less bulky in bed than a traditional boot.
 The angle of the stretch is customizable by adjusting the tension on the straps.
-The removable gel pack (which also comes with a Ziploc for freezer storage) is a brilliant addition for those who are tired of trying to balance a separate ice pack on their foot, and it can even be heated for warm therapy.
-In theory, this all-in-one design lets you attack both the symptoms (inflammation) and the root cause (tightness) at the same time.
-Given its extremely low price, often under $20, itโ€™s a very tempting, multi-purpose solution.
+The removable gel pack (which also comes with a Ziploc for freezer storage) is a helpful addition if you are tired of trying to balance a separate ice pack on your foot, and it can even be heated for warm therapy.
+This all-in-one design allows you to target both the inflammation and the tightness at the same time for a very low price.

 This splint is a bit of an outlier.
 Because of the issues with the gel pack slipping out during sleep, it’s not the most reliable night splint.
 Instead, this product is best for the person who wants a single, affordable tool for active recovery while resting.
-Itโ€™s an excellent choice for wearing on the couch after a long day or a workout, allowing you to ice and stretch your foot for an hour or two before you go to bed.
-Itโ€™s also a good option for those new to splints who are curious about combining therapies without spending a lot of money.
+It’s an excellent choice for wearing on the couch after a long day or a workout, allowing you to ice and stretch your foot for an hour or two before you go to bed.
+It’s also a good option for those new to splints who are curious about combining therapies without spending a lot of money.

 9